 Women in Sport Coaching Scholarship

-The Women in Sport Coaching Scholarship (WCS) is a partnership between Womensport & Recreation Tasmania Inc. (WSRT) and Tasmanian Institute of Sport (TIS) aimed at providing quality coaching and learning opportunities to women and increasing the number of female coaches in Tasmania.
+The Women in Sport Coaching Scholarship (WCS) is a partnership between Womensport & Recreation Tasmania Inc. and Tasmanian Institute of Sport aimed at providing quality coaching and learning opportunities to women and increasing the number of female coaches in Tasmania.

 The WCS will target individuals who might not otherwise be able to access high quality coach education and development opportunities through financial constraints or who are from rural communities.